flosokaks/bylaws/other/python.md

 - Amended by the PSF board on May 16th, 2014.
 - Approved by the PSF board on February 19th, 2014.

-## Previous Versions

-- [Version 1 of the PSF Bylaws](./version-1) is still available for historic reasons.
-This was valid from 2001 until Feb 2014.